MattShannon/hts-demo-en-US-cmudict-aridity/README.rst

   and may obtained by downloading the official version of the US English HTS demo from the
   `HTS demo website <http://hts.sp.nitech.ac.jp/?Download>`_.
+- the speech data should be provided in a wav rather than raw format.
+  If necessary conversion may be done using SPTK's ``raw2wav`` tool.
 - it adds this README file
 - it adds the ``License`` file
 - it removes the ``configure`` script since a suitable script can be automatically